aims-api/aims-tagging-node/README.md

 In order to use the lirbary you need to obtain credentials by contacting us at [hello@aimsapi.com](mailto:hello@aimsapi.com).
 Credentials consist of CLIENT_ID, CLIENT_SECRET, LOGIN and PASSWORD.

+To access protected routes you need to authenticate in order to get a time-limited token.
+You need to use this token while creating a client instance.

 <details open="open">
 <summary>